-The Data Service then needs to be enabled.
-This can be done in Configuration -> Preferences.
+The Data Service needs to be told which PC to run on.
+During initial setup, Tradebox will have prompted you to do this, but it can also be done later via Configuration > Preferences.
 Under the heading Tradebox Data Service, the Run on this Machine box must be ticked in order to launch the service on the PC.
 The program then needs to be relaunched to activate the service.

 The Data Service window itself displays a mirror of the Logs screen from the main UI, which will refresh every ten minutes, or whenever the Refresh button is clicked.

 To minimise the service to the system tray, click Hide.
 You can then re-open the window by right-clicking the system tray icon

 Click Close only if you wish to exit the service for maintenance or troubleshooting.
 When Tradebox One is running, it will check every 10 minutes for the service, and re-launch if it isn’t running already.
 Closing and reopening the main Tradebox One UI will also force the service app to launch.

 When Tradebox is open, the service indicator is visible in the upper right of the program. indicates that the service is running. indicates that the service is stopped, and you'll also see (Service Offline) in the top border of the main UI.

 In normal circumstances, the service will start automatically on the PC where it is configured to run and not require any user input.
 If the service is stopped, no new orders will be downloaded so checking the service indicator should be the first port of call if you’re having trouble downloading orders.
 It is perfectly normal for the service to stop temporarily, to allow certain processes to run (e.g. backup, restore, or several options in the maintenance menu).
 In general these are processes that would only take a few minutes, after which the service will automatically restart and resume normal operations.